AYA2300/VeterinaryApplication/README.md

 ## About
 VeterinaryApplication is a web application built with [Laravel](https://laravel.com/), a PHP framework designed for web artisans.
 > [!NOTE]
-It includes a chat system using Pusher, along with notifications and a shopping cart system.
+_**It includes a chat system using Pusher, along with notifications and a shopping cart system.
+The application is designed for veterinarians and breeders, offering services such as a chat system for group conversations between breeders, as well as private chats between veterinarians and breeders.
+It also features a shopping cart for purchasing medicines, an order list, and real-time notifications powered by Pusher**_
+>
 ## Installation
 1- Clone the repository
    ```bash